asouvanlasy/drestation/_posts/2022-03-31-what-is-oop.md

 Imagine having to create a `Gun` thousands of times, each with different attributes.
 It would get tiresome to start from scratch each time.

-This makes OOP suitable for large-scale and complex programs that are continously updated.
+This makes OOP suitable for large programs that have many objects which are connected to one another.

 ## The Four Pillars of OOP